gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

             value: monitoring,<shoot namespace>
         ```

-      - Some of the dashboards were initially inspired by [kubernetes-mixins].
-        Gardener should reuse dashboards and alerting configs whenever possible.
-It
-        is not clear yet how to integrate this into Gardener.

     - Grafana in the seed

       - There is also a grafana deployed in the seed.
 This grafana will be